mtmse/deprecated-dotify-cli/docs/SplitPef.md

 [Table of Contents](toc.md)

 # Split a PEF-file #
-Split a PEF file into several files, one file per volume.
+Splits a PEF file into several files, one file per volume.

 The purpose is to facilitating the use of PEF files with braille editors that do not support multi volume files.